Eval-Driven Development

 Two things this gets you.
 A built-in quality signal per request — disagreement at runtime tells you the request is hard before you even have a result.
 And an organic golden-set growth process — your test suite grows toward exactly the cases that frontier models find hardest.
 The cost is the marginal expense of running three models in parallel, which is bounded and predictable.

-§ 05 · VIBE CODING (THE ANTI-PATTERN)$40K spent, three months, shipped: zero
+§ 05 · VIBE CODING (THE ANTI-PATTERN)Months of iteration, tens of thousands in tokens, shipped: nothing

-The opposite of eval-driven development is the pattern production teams started calling “vibe coding”: shipping AI features based on demo success instead of measured behavior.
-The team plays with the prompt for a week, the demo looks great, they ship.
+The opposite of eval-driven development is the pattern Andrej Karpathy named “vibe coding” in early 2025: shipping AI features based on demo success instead of measured behavior.
+A representative failure: the team plays with the prompt for a week, the demo looks great, they ship.
 Production breaks in 48 hours.
-Three months later they’ve spent $40K on tokens, debugged the same five failure modes in fifteen different ways, and the feature is still not stable enough for general release.
+Months later they’ve burned tens of thousands of dollars in tokens, debugged the same five failure modes in fifteen different ways, and the feature is still not stable enough for general release.

 The fix is grammatical: eval first.
 Code second.
 Vibes never.
 Write the eval before the prompt.
 Write the definition of done before the implementation.
 Ship the eval as part of the deliverable so the next change can be measured against it.